ianrenton/ianrenton.com/www/_posts/2016-12-15-made-in-shenzhen-one-week-with-a-weird-chinese-phone.md

 ---
-title: Made in Shenzhen: One Week with a Weird Chinese Phone
+title: Made in Shenzhen&#58; One Week with a Weird Chinese Phone
 layout: post
 date: 2016-12-15 13:09
 categories: